 The best way to practice your sales pitch is on family members and friends.
-When we first started out as Campus Directors, each University had a unique Two Degrees URL, which tracked online sales.
+When we first started out as Campus Directors, each University had a unique 2 Degrees URL, which tracked online sales.
 We sent out a mass email to family friends describing our work for the company and inviting them to try a caddy of bars through the website.
-In addition, we told our friends at school and home about Two Degrees.
+In addition, we told our friends at school and home about 2 Degrees.
 Although this tactic resulted in the sale of around 40 caddies of bars (360 bars), more importantly, it enabled us to become completely confident in our sales pitch.
 With all of the practice, pitching the company and the product became second nature.

 It was soon time to delve into our sales plan and to make pitches on a bigger stage.
 This process starts by calling the retailer and asking to speak with the manager (never call between 10 – 2, as they are most likely going to be busy).
-The dialogue normally went something like this: “Hi my name is Benjamin Firn and I am one of two Wesleyan University Campus Directors for an emerging food company called Two Degrees.
+The dialogue normally went something like this: “Hi my name is Benjamin Firn and I am one of 2 Wesleyan University Campus Directors for an emerging food company called 2 Degrees.
 Would it be possible to stop by sometime next week, at a time convenient for you, and briefly discuss how our four flavors of food bars would fit in your store?”
 A few things in this interaction are important: One is to make your point clearly and quickly.
 No one wants to hear someone ramble on over the phone for several minutes.
 Your agenda here should simply be to schedule a date and time for the sales pitch.
 The second is to emphasis the fact that you only plan on taking up around 5 minutes of his/her time during the pitch.
 Though it normally lasts for about 20 minutes, it is important that the manager thinks he/she is in control of the situation and that the meeting won’t eat up his/her day.

 The actual sales pitch is outlined in detail in the Campus Director Guidebook.
-The way we see it, the pitch contains 4 separate parts: a brief overview of the origins of Two Degrees, the ingredients, pricing and details regarding the four flavors of bars, the Two Degrees mission (this includes our Partners and how the meals are distributed), and our overall sales history (who carries our bars, and how many meals we have distributed).
-I know the last point seems irrelevant and could be seen as bragging, but you will find that cafes and coffee shops will take you MUCH more seriously when they hear that Two Degrees bars are available in Whole Foods stores nationwide.
+The way we see it, the pitch contains 4 separate parts: a brief overview of the origins of 2 Degrees, the ingredients, pricing and details regarding the four flavors of bars, the 2 Degrees mission (this includes our Partners and how the meals are distributed), and our overall sales history (who carries our bars, and how many meals we have distributed).
+I know the last point seems irrelevant and could be seen as bragging, but you will find that cafes and coffee shops will take you MUCH more seriously when they hear that 2 Degrees bars are available in Whole Foods stores nationwide.

 Although the content of the pitch is important, the attitude and enthusiasm you project is the key to a successful sale.
-If you come across as professional, warm and show that you really believe in the Two Degrees product and mission, managers will have a hard time saying ‘no’.
+If you come across as professional, warm and show that you really believe in the 2 Degrees product and mission, managers will have a hard time saying ‘no’.
 Even if they express skepticism about the bars selling well, with the right attitude you can often convince the manager to at least try selling a caddy of bars (free of wholesale charge).
 There is a certain reactionary skill involved with the job.
 It is important to get a sense of the manager’s receptivity when you meet him/her.
 This way, you can gage whether it is more appropriate to give the manager the shortened version of the sales pitch rather than the long version.
 Another thing to understand is that some managers will outright reject the product.
 For example, after calling and speaking with the assistant manager of a store, we stopped by the next day to pitch to the manager.
 After introducing ourselves and asking if he had a minute to speak with us, the manager looked at his watch and told us that he didn’t have a minute but had “a moment”.
 Seven seconds into the pitch, he interrupted and told us he wasn’t interested.
 It is important to realize that failure happens frequently in sales’ jobs.
 Don’t let the rejections discourage you in future sales pitches.
 Again, attitude is crucial!

 The purpose of marketing is to increase brand exposure and consequently drive sales.
 This is really where the creative part of the job lies.
 Unlike the sales aspect, you don’t technically need to follow set protocol.
-As long as you increase awareness of the bars and the mission in a positive way, Two Degrees headquarters will be happy.
-You could even dress as a Two Degrees bar and run around campus informing people of the company.
+As long as you increase awareness of the bars and the mission in a positive way, 2 Degrees headquarters will be happy.
+You could even dress as a 2 Degrees bar and run around campus informing people of the company.
 Having said this, we elected to market in a more pragmatic way.
 After selling 16 cases (864 bars) to Bon Appetite – Wesleyan’s food service provider – we immediately contacted the editor of the school newspaper.
 The editor agreed to interview us for 20 minutes regarding our work for the company and how we planned to continue to fight world hunger at Wesleyan.
 A week later we were featured in an awesome article on the front page of the Wesleyan Argus (http://wesleyanargus.com/2012/02/16/students-fight-global-hunger-170-calories-at-a-time/).
 This was huge.
 With many globally conscious students on campus, people trekked to one of the seven venues on campus to eagerly try the bars.
 Sales increased and a few months later, Bon Appetite re-ordered.

-In addition to some of the more straightforward marketing tactics listed on our initial plan (Facebook page, flyering etc.), we interviewed an Associate Dean who is experienced with public health programs, and wrote a blog post for the Two Degrees website.
-These tactics were geared more towards potential consumers surfing the Two Degrees website than ones within the Wesleyan community.
+In addition to some of the more straightforward marketing tactics listed on our initial plan (Facebook page, flyering etc.), we interviewed an Associate Dean who is experienced with public health programs, and wrote a blog post for the 2 Degrees website.
+These tactics were geared more towards potential consumers surfing the 2 Degrees website than ones within the Wesleyan community.
 Marketing opportunities via collaboration with other campus organizations frequently emerged.
 We held sampling tables at international forums, food fairs, and entrepreneurship seminars.
 The key is to have your nose out and sniff around for as many opportunities as possible.
-Almost every university has events going on where Two Degrees could have a presence.
+Almost every university has events going on where 2 Degrees could have a presence.
 It is a simple function of being ambitious and finding these opportunities.

 Just like most things in life, being organized and diligent really pays off as a Campus Director.
 If you refer to your initial Sales and Marketing plans and allocate 3-7 hours each week to work on emails, pitches and marketing projects, selling bars and spreading the mission should be a piece of cake!
 If you have a positive and extroverted attitude and devote focused time and energy, being a Campus Director is a fun and rewarding experience.